Black oxide: Cold black oxide

-Cold black oxide, also known as room temperature black oxide, is applied at a temperature of 20–30 C. It is not an oxide conversion coating, but rather a deposited copper selenide (Cu_{2}Se) compound.
+Cold black oxide treatment, also known as room temperature black oxide, is applied at a temperature of 20–30 C. It is not an oxide conversion coating, but rather a deposited copper selenide (Cu_{2}Se) compound.
 Cold black oxide is convenient for in-house blackening.

 This coating produces a similar color to the one the oxide conversion does, but tends to rub off easily and offers less abrasion resistance.
 The application of oil, wax, or lacquer brings the corrosion resistance up to par with the hot and mid-temperature.
 Applications for cold black oxide process include tooling and architectural finishing on steel.
 It is also known as cold bluing.

 Copper

-Black oxide for copper, sometimes known by the trade name Ebonol C, converts the copper surface to cupric oxide.
+Black oxide for copper converts the copper surface to cupric oxide.
 For the process to work the surface has to have at least 65% copper; for copper surfaces that have less than 90% copper it must first be pretreated with an activating treatment.
 The finished coating is chemically stable and very adherent.
 It is stable up to 400 F; above this temperature the coating degrades due to oxidation of the base copper.
 To increase corrosion resistance, the surface may be oiled, lacquered, or waxed.
 It is also used as a pre-treatment for painting or enamelling.
 The surface finish is usually satin, but it can be turned glossy by coating in a clear high-gloss enamel.

 On a microscopic scale dendrites form on the surface finish, which trap light and increase absorptivity.
 Because of this property the coating is used in aerospace, microscopy and other optical applications to minimise light reflection.

 In printed circuit boards (PCBs), the use of black oxide provides better adhesion for the fiberglass laminate layers.
 The PCB is dipped in a bath containing hydroxide, hypochlorite, and cuprate, which becomes depleted in all three components.
 This indicates that the black copper oxide comes partially from the cuprate and partially from the PCB copper circuitry.
 Under microscopic examination, there is no copper(I) oxide layer.

 An applicable U.S. military specification is MIL-F-495E.